omnifed/cerberus/README.md

 ## Repository structure

 This is a monorepo that uses [pnPm](https://pnpm.io/) to manage dependencies and [Bun](https://bun.sh/) as the runtime language.
 You will need to install these tools to work on this project.

+## JSR Requirements

+We follow the slow requirements process of the JSR publishing standard.
+This means you will be required to define the return types of all your exports which result in the following:

+1. Significantly improve your package users' type checking performance.
+2. Improve the automatic documentation generation.
+3. Enable automatic .d.ts generation for Node.js.

 ## Getting started